 The preserve features a canoe/kayak launch on the lake.
-A one-day or seasonal launch pass is required for the use of personal canoes or kayaks, and may be purchased from the Monee Reservoir Visitor Center.
+Personal canoes and kayaks may be launched.
 All Illinois Department of Natural Resources (IDNR) boating regulations are enforced.

 Canoes and kayaks are also available for rental for use on the lake May 1-September 30.
 Life vests and paddles are included with the rental.
 Fishing is permitted from canoes and kayaks.
 Receive a free canoe or kayak rental after five identical rentals with a "Monee Madness" card, available at the visitor center.

 All persons in a rented canoe or kayak at Monee Reservoir must wear a personal flotation device at all times.
-Learn more about canoeing/kayaking in the forest preserves and rental/launch pass fees.
+Learn more about canoeing/kayaking in the forest preserves and rental fees.

-The Monee Reservoir Visitor Center typically offers rowboats and pedalboats for rental for use on the lake April 1-October 31.
+The Monee Reservoir Visitor Center typically offers rowboat rentals April 1-October 31 and pedalboat rentals rentals May 1-October 31.
 Boats are rented on a first-come, first-served basis.
 All Illinois Department of Natural Resources (IDNR) boating regulations are enforced.
 Receive a free boat rental after five identical rentals with a "Monee Madness" card, available at the visitor center.

 Fishing is permitted from rowboats.
 Life vests, oars and paddles are included with the rental.
 Trolling motors, trolling motor batteries and anchors are also available for rental.

 The launch of personal fishing boats is not permitted at this preserve.